 - Many physicians, healthcare providers and pharmacists will provide a medication review

-As part of INLIV’s Total Health Management and Comprehensive Medical Assessment programs, our physicians and medical team can access your health records to ensure we are current on the medications that have been prescribed for you.
+As part of INLIV’s Total Health Management and Proactive Health Assessment programs, our physicians and medical team can access your health records to ensure we are current on the medications that have been prescribed for you.
 Additionally, you have full access to your prescription records through our online health portal.
 And you can request a prescription refill online through the health portal, too.

 To learn more about how INLIV can help you and your family, reserve a free tour of our facility and a consultation with one of our advisers.